Good news from the guys at Gaydar

 It’s always been felt that the chat rooms gives us something a little different, enabling us to create more of a community.
 Obviously, the chat functionality has to be made better and expanded so we can see this grow.

-This year, Gaydar is 21 years old.
+Gaydar is now over 20 years old.
 We need to continue to move with the times in order to be part of the future.

 Gaydar remains gay-owned and gay-run – we think this is really important.
 We don’t want to become a large mindless corporation taking advantage of the LGBTQ community purely for commercial ends.

 How finely tuned is your Gaydar?
 Can you intuitively tell if someone that you meet is queer?
 Is having a Gaydar even a thing?